adamhatton/john-breedon-bass-tuition-pp4/README.md

 At this point, I decided that the development of downloading learner materials and commenting on them would be deprioritised in favour of the other opportunities.

-The feasibility matrix can also be seen in the associated excel document, on the tab named 'Feasibility Matrix': TO INPUT
+The feasibility matrix can also be seen in the [associated excel document](docs/project/user-story-and-feature-prep.xlsx) on the tab named 'Feasibility Matrix'.

 ### Epics and User Stories